 As mentioned above Visual Studio, also supports debugging by putting the breakpoint.

 Deploy a .NET Core app to Docker Hub using Visual Studio and run it in Azure App Service

 First, we’ll have to install Docker for Windows before we create a Docker container.
 This is available for Mac and Linux.
 You can also download and run the installation file as you do.
-Users just need to login with a docker hub account.
+You just need to login with a Docker hub account.
 You are required to create an account.

 During the installation, it will ask you different options to choose Windows/Linux Containers.
 We’ll select the option for Windows Containers.
 By the way, this can also be changed later in the Docker settings.